 We – GDG – are a community discord where gender-/sex-marginalized game developers can get advice on dev, share projects, resources, and job posts, and otherwise just hang out and talk.
 We welcome and support cis women, trans women, trans men, nonbinary people, intersex people, and gender non-conforming people, regardless of body type, ethnicity, race, disability, plurality, or LGBT+ status.

-Great question!
-We’re a group of students, freelancers, and studio devs who felt a space like this was sorely needed.
+We’re a group of students, freelancers, and studio and indie devs who feel a space like this is sorely needed.
 Game Dev Galaxy's first members met on a server for queer indie artists, and from there, spun into a game-focused group.
-GDG is two years old, has 250+ members, and raised $5,700.00+ USD in the Gender Constellation Bundle, a rev-share bundle for gender-/sex-marginalized devs.
+GDG is four years old, has 400+ members, and raised $5,700.00+ USD in the Gender Constellation Bundle, a rev-share bundle for gender-/sex-marginalized devs.

 Jack Carrillo Concordia || he/him || @SpookybotGG